For a successful holiday, here is your checklist to check before you hit the road:

 It will also be the perfect time to get to know you in peace.

-To reach the campsite, from the A7 motorway, take exit 17 Montélimar.
-Attention: the crossing of the Teil is forbidden to caravans, camper vans and other heavy vehicles!
-You will follow Viviers, Alba la Romaine and then the RN102 towards Aubenas.
+To reach the campsite, from the A7 motorway, take the Montélimar exit (south or north).
+You will follow the RN102 towards Aubenas.
 Pass the exit Saint Jean le Centenier.
-Before the gas station, exit right towards Mirabel (D458).
+Before the gas station, exit on the right towards Mirabel (D458 - route de Mirabel).
 Follow the road.
 The campsite will be on your right after the small bridge.
-Be careful some GPS routes may take you through small mountain roads, do not follow them.
+Be careful, some GPS routes may take you through small mountain roads, do not follow them.

 - Montélimar(23 km, 28 min)